A story of a newbie who has been a marketer for only two months and is now in charge of marketing for a SaaS service

 This is why you need to use a monitoring tool to be notified of upcoming deadlines

-*There is also a video that will help you understand everything in just 2 minutes, so please take a look ↓
+*There's also a video that explains everything in just 2 minutes, so please check it out! ↓

 Understand the features and pricing structure of the service